Infante Juan, Count of Barcelona

-Infante Juan, Count of Barcelona (Juan Carlos Teresa Silverio Alfonso de Borbón y Battenberg; 20 June 1913 – 1 April 1993), also known as Don Juan, was a claimant to the Spanish throne as Juan III.
-He was the third son and designated heir of King Alfonso XIII of Spain and Victoria Eugenie of Battenberg.
+Infante Juan, Count of Barcelona (Juan Carlos Teresa Silverio Alfonso de Borbón y Battenberg; 20 June 1913 – 1 April 1993), was a claimant to the Spanish throne as Juan III.
+He was the third son and designated heir of King Alfonso XIII and Queen Victoria Eugenie of Battenberg.
 His father was replaced by the Second Spanish Republic in 1931.
-Juan's son Juan Carlos I became king when Spain's constitutional monarchy was restored in 1975.
+Juan's son Juan Carlos I became King of Spain when Spain's constitutional monarchy was restored in 1975.

 Early life

-Juan was born at the Palace of San Ildefonso.
+Infante Juan was born at the Palace of San Ildefonso.
 His father was forced into exile when the Second Spanish Republic was proclaimed on 14 April 1931.
-Owing to the renunciations of his brothers Alfonso, Prince of Asturias, and Infante Jaime, Duke of Segovia, Infante Juan was thus next in line to the defunct Spanish throne.
-He thus received the title Prince of Asturias when he was serving with the Royal Navy in Bombay.
+Owing to the renunciations in 1933 of his brothers Alfonso, Prince of Asturias, and Infante Jaime, Duke of Segovia, Infante Juan became first in line to the defunct Spanish throne.
+He thus received the title Prince of Asturias while serving with the Royal Navy in Bombay.

-In March 1935, he passed his naval exams in gunnery and navigation, which would have entitled him to a lieutenant’s commission in the Royal Navy if he gave up his Spanish nationality.
+In March 1935, he was appointed honorary sub-lieutenant and passed naval exams in gunnery and navigation, which would have entitled him to a lieutenant’s commission in the Royal Navy if he gave up his Spanish nationality.
 This, however, he refused to do.

 Marriage

 He met his future wife at a party hosted by Victor Emmanuel III of Italy on the day before his sister (Infanta Beatriz) was to be married.
-He married Princess María de las Mercedes of Bourbon-Two Sicilies (1910–2000), known in Spain as Doña María de las Mercedes de Borbón Dos-Sicilias y Orleans, in Rome on 12 October 1935.
+He married Princess María de las Mercedes of Bourbon-Two Sicilies (1910–2000), known in Spain as Doña María de las Mercedes de Borbón-Dos Sicilias y Orleans, in Rome on 12 October 1935.

-Just before the birth of the Infante Juan Carlos, the Count of Barcelona decided to go hunting, with the doctor telling him and his wife that the future king would not be born for weeks.
-When he was told of the birth, he drove to the hospital so quickly that he broke an axle spring.